 Helping verbs /auxiliary verb help the main verb to describe action.
 That action happened in the past or is happening in the present or will happen in the future.

-do might
+am do might

-does must
+are does must

-going to need
+be going to need

-had ought to
+be able to had ought to

-had better shall
+been had better shall

-has should
+being has should

-have was
+can have was

-have to were
+could have to were

-is will
+dare is will

-may would
+did may would

-does going to had had better has have have to is

 Auxiliary verb